-- But quite unfortunately, it now finds itself in great danger of extinction.
-This occurs due to a combination of reasons.
-Not surprisingly, given these factors, the IUCN now lists it as Endangered.
+- Quite unfortunately, though, the creature now finds itself in great danger of extinction.
+This seems to occur due to a specific combination of reasons.
+Not surprisingly, given these factors, the IUCN now lists the arthropod as Endangered.

-- Firstly, its numbers began to drastically decline following the introduction of two invasive species.
-Rather surprisingly, though, both of those species are other types of bumblebee.
+- Firstly, its known population numbers began to drastically decline following the introduction of two invasive species.
+Somewhat surprisingly, though, both of those species are actually other types of bumblebee.

 Bombus dahlbomii Physical Description

 The predominant coloring of the Bombus dahlbomii remains quite striking.
 That’s because it primarily displays a reddish-orange color.
 But its abdomen typically shows a somewhat lighter shade of the same hue.
 Meanwhile, the wing, leg, and head area show black.

-Further, like related bees, that abdomen has a rounded tip to it.
-It also has comparatively short antennae.
-In addition, the majority of the body has a dense covering of relatively long bristles.
+Much like related bees, that abdomen also has a rounded tip to it.
+It further has comparatively short antennae.
+The majority of the remarkable body even body has a dense covering of relatively long bristles.
 It therefore has a quite furry appearance.

-Yet, the sheer size of this remarkable insect remains its most notable characteristic, hence the nickname.
+The sheer size of this remarkable insect, though, easily remains its most notable characteristic, hence the nickname.
 This holds true because mature queens measure an astonishing 1.6 in (4 cm) in total length, which is an enormous measurement for its kind.